 “You should take a professional approach to the cancellation of your interview, getting in touch at the earliest opportunity and apologizing for any inconvenience caused,” HR professional Melissa Cadwallader says.
 “This should allow the hiring manager to reschedule their time and contact other prospective candidates before they look elsewhere.
 You should remain in good standing with the greatest possible chance of successful application to any suitable jobs in the future.”

 The best way to cancel or reschedule an interview is to reach out via the same means you’ve been communicating with your prospective employer.

-After careful consideration, I have decided that this position is not the right fit for me and will need to cancel this week’s interview.
+After careful consideration, I have decided that this position is not the right fit for me and will need to cancel our interview this Friday morning.
 Thank you for considering me for the role.
 I wish you the best of luck in your search.

 Wednesday or Thursday after 3 p.m.